DaliaW/DaliaW/README.md

 - 🔭 I’m currently working on web projects using React JS, CSS and HTML

-- 📫<a href="dalia.hewedy@gmail.com"> If you have any inquiries you can send me an email
+- 📫<a> If you have any inquiries you can send me an email through: dalia.hewedy@gmail.com

 </a>